uptonking/note4yaoo/note-pm-list-grid-table-blog.md

 - [React — Code Your Own DataTable Step by Step (Video Tutorial by udemy)](https://codeburst.io/react-code-your-own-datatable-step-by-step-video-tutorial-34fca0ca34e7)
   - [udemy-react-datatable](https://github.com/rajeshpillai/udemy-react-datatable)
     - /NALic/9Star/201810
+- Code a working version of a simple data table using no 3rd party library and using pure React.
+- The following features are covered in the tutorial
+  - Binding data to the datatable dynamically
+  - Sorting
+  - Searching on multiple columns/fields
+  - Pagination with customization
+  - Reorder columns by dragging and dropping
+  - Custom Cell renderer using Render prop pattern
+  - Basic CRUD template
+  - ...

 ## Building a Data Table Component in React